 There are several ways you can search for a doctor in Switzerland or find recommendations for Swiss doctors:

-- You can use the Swiss Medical Association search engine, which has a list of doctors in Switzerland including 30,000 doctors and specialists.
-The website allows you to search by name, region, speciality or language
+- Use the Swiss Medical Association search engine, which has a list of doctors in Switzerland including 30,000 doctors and specialists.
+The website allows you to search by name, region, specialty, or language

-- You can search by area or speciality on the doktor.ch site.
+- Search by area or specialty on the doktor.ch site.

-- You can use the Swiss Yellow Pages (search for (doktor/arzt/medicin/medico).
+- Use the Swiss Yellow Pages (search for (doktor/arzt/medicin/medico).

-- You can contact your local embassy, which should be able to provide you with a list of recommended or English-speaking doctors in Switzerland.
+- Contact your local embassy, which should be able to provide you with a list of recommended or English-speaking doctors in Switzerland.

 - Find online lists of doctors in Zurich here, doctors in Geneva here, doctors in Basel here and doctors in Bern here.